vedph/pythia-doc/words.md

 ## Creation Process

-The word and lemma index is created as follows:
+In more detail, the word and lemma index is created as follows:

 1. first, the index is cleared, because it needs to be globally computed on the whole dataset.

 2. words are inserted grouping tokens by language, value, POS, and lemma.
 This means that we define as the same word form all the tokens having these properties equal.
-The word's count is the count of all the tokens belonging to it.
+The word's count is the count of all the tokens grouped under it.
 Once words are inserted, their identifiers are updated in the corresponding spans.

-3. lemmata are inserted grouping tokens by language, POS, and lemma, provided that there is one.
-The lemma has been assigned to tokens by a POS tagger.
-Thus each unique combination of language, POS and lemma in a token is a lemma.
+3. lemmata are inserted grouping words by language, POS, and lemma, provided that there is one.
+It is assumed that the lemma has been assigned to tokens by a POS tagger.
+Thus, the set of words having the same language, POS and lemma belong to the same lemma.
 This is different from word forms (here "words"), where also value is added to the combination.
 So, it. "prova" is a word, and it. "prove" is a different word, even if both are inflected forms (singular and plural) of the same lemma.

-So, for instance, consider these token spans (spans also include linguistic structures larger than a single token, but of course we exclude them from this index):
+For instance, consider these token-spans (spans also include linguistic structures larger than a single token, but of course we exclude them from this index):

 | ID  | token value in context | lang. | POS  | lemma   |
 | --- | ---------------------- | ----- | ---- | ------- |